tonyspiro/grunt-html5-boilerplate/README.md

 ##Getting Started

-Clone the repo, cd into it and run either of the following commands:
+Clone the repo, cd into it and run grunt:
 ```
+git@github.com:tonyspiro/grunt-initializr.git
+cd grunt-initializr
 grunt
-grunt watch
 ```

 Grunt will:<br>